-In recent years, we celebrated the Golden Jubilee of Queen Elizabeth II with a special assembly and a visit to Leicester Cathedral for a number of children to meet the Queen and the Duchess of Cambridge.
+In previous years, we have celebrated the Golden Jubilee of Queen Elizabeth II with a special assembly and a visit to Leicester Cathedral for a number of children to meet the Queen and the Duchess of Cambridge.

-There is also a School Council and a PE Council at Manorfield C of E Primary School.
-The roles and responsibilities of the councils are shared with all children.
-School Council members are elected, two from each class, whilst membership of the PE Council is through written application.
-The School Council meets weekly, following an agenda and taking minutes.
-Actions taken by the school council are carried out in a democratic manner.
-Additionally, as part of the R-Time work in PSHCE, students look at how to promote co-operation and tolerance through a variety of activities and discussions.
+There is also a Eco Council at Manorfield.
+Members are elected, one from each class.
+The Eco Council meets regularly, following an agenda.
+Actions taken by the Eco council are carried out in a democratic manner.
+Additionally, as part of the Jigsaw work in PSHCE, students look at how to promote co-operation and tolerance through a variety of activities and discussions.

 Click here to see how our PSHCE work supports the teaching of British Values